Travel details

 -

-Afdera Salt Lake, spreading across the desolate landscape of the Danakil Desert, has a high salt concentration due to intense evaporation, and salt mines dot its surroundings.
-Salt extraction carried out in this harsh natural environment is a part of life that has continued since ancient times, offering a glimpse of the resilient livelihoods of the local people.
-The contrast between the bluish, turbid lake surface and the white, shining salt crystals is striking.
+Spreading across the desolate landscape of the Danakil Desert, Lake Afdera has a high salinity due to strong evaporation, and salt extraction sites are scattered around it.
+Salt mining carried out in this harsh natural environment has been part of life since ancient times, offering a glimpse into the hardy livelihoods of the local people.
+The contrast between the blue, turbid lake surface and the white, shimmering salt crystals is striking.

 [English Guide]